mariannedehasque/mariannedehasque.github.io/pages/research.md

 <div class="content-container">
     <div class="content-text">
         <h3 style="margin-bottom:2px;">Genomics of feralization</h3>
+        Feralization is the process by which domestic species return to a wild-like state.
 The free-roaming sheep native to Cyprus, Corsica, and Sardinia were introduced by humans over seven thousand years ago and are thought to represent the feral remnants of the earliest domesticated sheep.
-The long-term survival of these feral sheep indicates that these populations successfully adapted to the islands, providing the opportunity to study the genomic effects of rapidly changing selective pressures - from wild to tame to wild again - in three parallel systems.
+The long-term survival of these feral sheep indicates that these populations have successfully adapted to the islands, providing an opportunity to study the genomic effects of rapidly changing selective pressures — from wild to tame and back to wild — in three parallel systems.
         <br><br>
-In this project, I am analyzing modern and ancient DNA from woolly and non-woolly sheep, herded, feral, and wild, to better understand the genomics of feralization.
-More specifically, I am exploring the demographic history of feral sheep and I am investigating the genomic signatures of selection as well as introgression between feral, wild, and domestic sheep lineages.
+In this project, I am analyzing modern and ancient DNA from woolly and non-woolly sheep, both domestic, feral, and wild.
+More specifically, I am exploring the demographic history of feral sheep and investigating the genomic signatures of selection, as well as introgression between feral, wild, and domestic sheep lineages.
+This research will not only provide crucial insights into the early domestication of sheep, but also shed light on the understudied process of feralization.
         <br><br>
         This project is part of my postdoc with <a href="https://gunther-lab.org/" target="_blank">Torsten Günther</a> at the Human Evolution program at Uppsala University, Uppsala, Sweden.
     </div>